Information for clients

 Referrals

 Gender Incongruence and Gender Dysphoria are internationally recognised medical conditions, for which patients are entitled to seek treatment, however not all medical practitioners have experience with servicing the trans and gender diverse community and may not be aware of what is needed.
-If you are worried that your GP will not refer you, please remember you can ask for a second opinion from another GP or contact us and we can guide you to GP’s in your area.
+If you are worried that your GP will not refer you, please remember you can ask for a second opinion from another GP or contact Your Community Health – Trans and Gender Diverse Services, a Victorian Government funded initiative that provides Peer Navigation Services among other services.

 Private providers